 Let’s take a look at the design process below with the goal of helping you understand the many steps necessary for a successful architectural design experience.

 And remember, retaining an experienced interior designer or architect, like StudioW2 (shameless plug here), that will help lead the team through the design process will be in the best interest of all involved.
-Once you have them on board, let the fun begin…

 BUILDING A STRONG FOUNDATION | PROGRAMMING

-This will determine if the interior space you are considering committing to for the next five years (or more) will require modifications, and exactly at what level, which determines the amount of dollars you will be investing to get the work done.
+This will determine if the interior space you are considering will require modifications, and exactly at what level, which determines the amount of dollars you will be investing to get the work done.

-WHAT’S IT GOING TO COST | PRICING PLANS and BID PROCESS
+HOW MUCH | PRICING PLANS and the BID PROCESS

 These drawings are generally referred to as pricing plans or preliminary construction documents.